kubernetes/enhancements/keps/sig-network/6313-network-isolated-pods/README.md

 ## Summary

-This KEP adds **network-isolated Pods**: Pods that opt out of the default network.
-An isolated pod gets a network namespace with only a loopback interface and is not reachable from the cluster.
+This KEP adds **network-isolated Pods**: Pods that opt out of the default pod network.
+An isolated pod gets a network namespace with only a loopback interface and is not reachable from the cluster unless other network connectivity is added to it somehow.

 ## Motivation